 What role does HRM play in the strategic direction of an organization?

 Today’s market moves faster than ever before — a cliche but still true.
 In a digitally-driven market, technology, industries, and customers continuously evolve, and companies must constantly alter their strategic emphasis to stay up.
+Especially in small businesses, this becomes very important.
+Small business human resources solutions and strategies should work hand in hand.

 This cultural change has had a huge impact on people.
 Every business decision has a real-world effect, and HR departments hold a unique position that enables them to: